kaiyanlee/solutions/README.md

 # Solutions

 This repository will store my solutions to problems from coding challenge websites like Exercism, Leetcode, and Advent of Code.
-My goal (as of July 2022) is to consistently complete 1-2 challenges each day using Python or Go.

 ## Getting Started